What is the benefit of enrolling as a non-degree seeking student?

 Non-degree seeking students in the Medication Therapy Management graduate program experience online courses from the University of Florida.
 This is a chance for students to enhance their skills in specific areas while determining if the Online Master’s Degree in Pharmacy with a concentration in Medication Therapy Management is right for them.

 Which classes can non-degree seeking students take?

 Non-degree seeking students may take up to six hours (two courses).
-Recommended courses include:
+The available courses are: